swlaschin/fsharpforfunandprofit.com/_posts/2020-12-20-dependencies.md

 ## The requirements

-Let's take some very simple requirements and implement them using these five different approaches.
+Let's take some very simple requirements and implement them using these six different approaches.

 The requirements are: